biocatiit/website/content/news/2021_everything_biosaxs7_wrapup.rst

 biophysical techniques for verifying your results.
 Following that Dr. Hopkins (BioCAT) gave a lecture covering the details on what a scattering profile is and basic SAXS data analysis and validation.
-The first day ended with a Q&A with Dr.s Gupta, Hopkins, and Chakravarthy and the participants.
+The first day ended with a Q&A with Drs.
+Gupta, Hopkins, and Chakravarthy and the participants.

 Day two started with an overview of SAXS data processing software by Dr. Hopkins.